 \end{proof}

-The point-wise convergence may not imply the weak convergence in the right-sided RKBS $\Banach$ because $\Banach$ may not be reflexive so that we can only determine that $\overline{\Span\left\{\Kset_{K}'\right\}}\subseteq\Banach'$.
-If the right-sided RKBS $\Banach$ is reflexive, then Proposition~\ref{p:RKBS-dense-pointevalue} assures the density of $\Span\left\{\Kset_{K}'\right\}$ in $\Banach$.
-Hence, the weak convergence is equivalent to the point-wise convergence by the continuous extension.
-In other words, the weak* convergence and the point-wise convergence are equivalent in left-sided RKBSs.
+The pointwise convergence may not imply the weak convergence in the right-sided RKBS $\Banach$ because $\Banach$ may not be reflexive so that we only determine that $\overline{\Span\left\{\Kset_{K}'\right\}}\subseteq\Banach'$.
+If the right-sided RKBS $\Banach$ is reflexive, then Proposition~\ref{p:RKBS-dense-pointevalue} ensures the density of $\Span\left\{\Kset_{K}'\right\}$ in $\Banach'$.
+Hence, the weak convergence is equivalent to the pointwise convergence by the continuous extension.
+In other words, the weak* convergence and the pointwise convergence are equivalent in left-sided RKBSs.